 Bystander Intervention Training on College Campuses

-University campuses globally will often implement these programs towards the beginning of the school year in an effort to educate students, particularly incoming students, about the importance of speaking up and stepping in when witnessing others in potentially vulnerable and exploitative situations.
+University campuses around the world often implement these programs towards the beginning of the school year in an effort to educate students, particularly incoming students, about the importance of speaking up and stepping in when witnessing others in potentially vulnerable and exploitative situations.

-Organization: A list of Canadian universities who offer bystander intervention training programs:
+Organization: A list of Canadian universities that offer bystander intervention training programs:

 *Please note that this is NOT a comprehensive list of universities offering the program, but contains a list of the universities whose names came up most frequently in the literature and research; these programs also operate outside of Canada, but for the purposes of clarity and specificity, this submission will focus specifically on Canadian college campuses

 - Queen’s University (Kingston, ON)

 - University of Western Ontario (London, ON)